 Do you provide abortions?

-No, we are an abortion alternative medical facility.
-However, we will cover all your options and the options within an option.
-We will give you accurate information about abortion procedures and risks and information about your pregnancy so you can make an informed choice.
+No, J. Rophe Medical is an abortion alternative medical facility.
+However, all options and options within an option will be covered.
+Patients will be given accurate information about abortion procedures and risks and information about their pregnancies so they can make informed choices.

 Do I need to make an appointment?